YS-P/SDOclust/README.md

 - Performance differences between execution backends
 - Trade offs between computation time and clustering quality

+Baselines:
+- Full SDOclust executed on the entire dataset (no splitting), serving as an algorithmic baseline.
+- Established clustering baselines including scikit-learn KMeans and MiniBatchKMeans, as well as a parallel MiniBatchKMeans implementation using joblib and dask.

 ## Experimental Setup
 All experiments are conducted on synthetic Gaussian blob datasets generated using `sklearn.datasets.make_blobs`.